Salatblätter - Paramagnetismus Callahan Basalt Urgesteinsmehl

 Phil: I'm telling you, Graeme, and I'm not saying this for myself.
 I don't care if they give me credit for it.
 I'm trying to save the family farm.
 This is, in my opinion, the greatest agricultural discovery of the last century, but I didn't discover paramagnetism; I discovered its use.
 That's the difference.

-Phil: A recent article in Acres USA [September 2000] cited research that found a six-point difference between low- and high-paramagnetic soils.
+Phil: A recent article in Acres USA [September 2000] cited research that found a six-point difference between low and high paramagnetic soils.
 It's not the complete answer, but it certainly plays a role.

 Phil: Exactly.
 But it's not just paramagnetism alone.
 It's the synergy of everything.
 Healthy, well-aerated, and balanced soil will naturally produce the best yields.
 Paramagnetism is just another factor in the puzzle, but a very important one.